minodisk/js-checksum-example/README.md

-# js-md5checksum-example
+# je-checksum-exmample

-An example for calculation of md5 checksum in browser JavaScript
+An example of checksum calculation in browser JavaScript.